 Question: Tell us more about the emergency savings account.
-At what level will the savings cap be set?
+At what level do you think people should set their emergency savings target?

-For our research trial, the savings cap will be set at £1,000 for everyone.
-During the design stage, when we were considering how the trial might be structured, we conducted focus group and desk research into the types and costs of financial emergencies to help inform our decision.
-It’s really important to make sure that the savings cap is low enough to be a realistic goal for the saver, whilst also being high enough to help protect them against financial shocks.
+The emergency savings target is completely up to the individual, so it can be tailored to their needs.
+Based on the findings of our focus group and desk research into the types and costs of financial emergencies, we think around £1,000 is likely to be an effective level for many people.
+The most important thing is that the savings target is low enough to be a realistic goal for the saver, whilst also being high enough to help protect them against financial shocks.

-Of course, the trial may reveal that this level of savings cap needs to be adjusted.
-Over the next two years we’ll be looking closely to see how much people actually manage to save in the emergency account.
-This will help us make recommendations about how to set the savings cap in future sidecar-type products that may be available in the market.
+Of course, the results of the trial will tell us more.
+Over the next two years we’ll be looking closely to see how much people actually manage to save in the emergency account and how well varying levels of savings can help protect individuals from financial shocks.
+This will help us make recommendations about how to set the savings target in future sidecar-type products that may be available in the market.